-CRH's articles of incorporation are in compliance with the European regulations concerning the separation of the offices of Chairman and Chief Executive Officer.
+CRH's articles of incorporation are in conformance with the EU regulations on the segregation of the positions of chairman of the board of directors and chief executive officer.

 5.1.4.3.
 Legislation and regulations

 A) The laws and regulations applicable to CRH's transactions are as follows: